-One thing I learned during my years as a jazz vocalist is that, when it comes to accomplishing a big task like writing a novel, or developing your public speaking style, a small amount of effort, repeated regularly, trumps the occasional all-out push.
+And this is also true when it comes to accomplishing other big task like writing a novel, or developing your public speaking style,

 For example: The first draft of my novel, The Tattooed Heart, was written in 17 minutes a day.
 That wasn’t an arbitrary number; it was the amount of time that I learned, through trial and error, I could devote to writing, most days of the week.